 It is fed by streams which come from the largest glaciers of Altai Mountains in the vicinities of Youyi Peak.

 Water from glaciers contains very small particles which are sinking very slowly.
 As a result such water is a bit "milky" and has unusual colors.
-Color of Kanas Lake is changing from emerald green to deep blue, according to the time of the day and weather conditions.
+Color of Kanas Lake is changing from emerald green to deep blue, depending on the time of the day and weather conditions.

 Surroundings of lake are inhabited by Kazakhs and Tuvans who up to the recent times were living their traditional, semi-nomadic way of life.